Argan, Inc. (AGX) Bundle

 Argan, Inc.'s Current Status

-As of the end of 2024, Argan, Inc. is a public company listed on the New York Stock Exchange (NYSE) under the ticker symbol AGX.
-Its public status necessitates compliance with regulatory reporting requirements, providing transparency into its financial health and operational activities.
+Argan, Inc. is a publicly traded company listed on the New York Stock Exchange (NYSE) under the ticker AGX.
+This public status mandates high transparency and governance standards, though the day-to-day control is concentrated among a few large shareholders.

 Argan, Inc.'s Ownership Breakdown